maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 - special hover state effects

+#### Custom Styles
+- call out any overrides you did for bootstrap styles even if they are fonts and colors, perhaps lead assessors to the file of interest in your repo

 #### Custom Javascript
 - call attention to any custom javascript you created to help your User Experience you can organize this by functions or files